madmurphy/libconfini/MAN.md

 # OVERVIEW

-**libconfini** is a simple INI parsing library with the ability to read disabled entries (i.e., commented lines). **libconfini** does not store the data read from an INI file, but rather dispatches it, formatted, to a custom listener.
+**libconfini** is a simple INI parsing library with the ability to read disabled entries (i.e., valid entries nested in comments). **libconfini** does not store the data read from an INI file, but rather dispatches it, formatted, to a custom listener.

 The code is written in C and does not depend on any particular library, except for the C standard libraries **stdio.h** and **stdlib.h**.

 If you want to start to learn directly from the code, you can find partially self-documented sample usages of **libconfini** under `/usr/share/doc/libconfini/examples/`.

-## WHAT IS AN INI FILE
+# WHAT IS AN INI FILE

 INI files were introduced with the early versions of Microsoft Windows, where the .ini file name extension stood for INItialization.
 An INI file can be considered as a string representation of a tree object, with new lines used as delimiters between nodes.
 A typical INI file is a plain text file looking like the following example: